 I’ve decided to switch most of my blogging to Medium.
 The platform affords greater visibility.
 When I publish something related to this blog I will post links here.
 Check out my first post: Star Wars Review Advertisements

-Darren Aronofsky and Christopher Nolan Continue to prove that they are the premier filmmakers of the 21st century.
+Spoilers ahead Darren Aronofsky and Christopher Nolan Continue to prove that they are the premier filmmakers of the 21st century.
 Dunkirk was most certainly Nolan’s most beautiful pure cinematic work to date.
-But Mother! is either Aronofsky’s greatest cinematic achievement or his first film failure.
-If it is a failure then it’s a very good failure.
-An interesting failure can do more for cinema than a moderate success.
-And if it is an artistic success it might be one of the greatest films ever made and certainly of the early 21st century.
+But Mother! is either Aronofsky’s greatest cinematic achievement or his first film failure. … Continue reading Review of Mother!

 So I went ahead and uploaded the other 3 legendary Comrade Real Presence videos to YouTube.
 They are only legendary to like 5 people.
 Now maybe they’ll become legendary to 6 people!!!!
 In any case here they are: This one is the coupe de … Continue reading New (Old) Comrade Real Presence Videos